-In Section 3 we conducted detailed experimental studies, including optimistic baselines and 12 different policy sequences to be ranked.
+In Section 4 we conducted detailed experimental studies, including optimistic baselines and 12 different policy sequences to be ranked.
 Our analysis showed that the best performing AL policies are 3-stage sequences with ODAL warm-up and Uncertainty Sampling as Hot policy (either entropy or epistemic).
 In particular, we showed that the ODAL warm-up boosts the learning curves in the earlier AL iterations.
 As a general rule, the final overall ranking shows that including ODAL warm-up before any Hot policy boosts its learning curves, especially for large class imbalance.
 Furthermore, the best performing sequence is often as good as the QueryAll policy, it has low variance learning curves, it is competitive with the optimistic baseline and substantially better than Random.
-Our results show that the required amount of labeled examples, until the learning curve stabilizes, often ranges between 3 000 to 6 000 for mild to intermediate class imbalances, and a bit over 20 000 for extreme imbalances ($\sim 2\%$ to 10% of the optimistic baseline data).
+Our results show that the required amount of labeled examples until the learning curves stabilizes often ranges between 3 000 to 6 000 for mild to intermediate class imbalances, and a bit over 20 000 for extreme imbalances (~ 1/10 to 1/50 of the optimistic baseline data).

 To conclude, we comment on some future directions.
 In this study, we have simulated the analyst queries by using the real labels in the datasets.
 It would be interesting to perform experiments with real analysts in a live environment to see if the performance gains are confirmed.
+Another interesting use case, where label scarcity is a severe problem, is the detection of Money Laundering activities.
+The tool and methods developed for this study have already been applied to this use case in reference [13] on a Bitcoin dataset with promising results.
+It would be interesting to study other Money Laundering datasets.
 Finally, we have not touched upon other possible problems and improvements that could be important in a real system.
 This includes the issue of evaluating the AL models online - in our study we used an independent test set in the future of the train set for evaluation.
 Related to this, it would also be interesting to include online hyper-parameter tuning and model selection, as well as online supervised feature selection, instead of using a static set of features selected in an unsupervised way on the first day.